marshal-stack/pdsnd_github/READ.md

 **Approach**
 when I open the file and after like hours of thinking.
 I thought about an approach in which I divided the work to be done into
 3 parts
 1) to get user input
 2) to parse it to the load function
 3) to solve for the calculations you can have a look at this in more details in the [python file](https://github.com/marshal-stack/pdsnd_github/commit/d3a0ba763e8e96afacd653f32ceb9d0f76f1be0d)

+**Bugs**
+During the project, there appear to be a lot of things that I didn't account for including the most difficult which is error management.
+In the last part of the code, there is a bug in respect to printing of files.
+I will not go about long talks because I believe my code is straight forward with comments and docstrings.